opencadc/storage-inventory/vault/README.md

-# Storage Inventory storage management service (vault)
+# Storage Inventory VOSpace-2.1 service (vault)

+The `vault` servcie is an implementation of the <a href="https://www.ivoa.net/documents/VOSpace/">IVOA VOSpace</a>
+specification designed to co-exist with other storage-inventory components.
+It provides a heirarchical data organization laye on top of the storage management of storage-inventory.

+The simplest configuration would be to deploy `vault` with `minoc` with a single metadata database and single back end storage system.
+Details: TBD.

+The other option would be to deploy `vault` with `raven` and `luskan` in a global inventory database and make use of one or more of the network of known storage sites to store files.
+Details: TBD.

 ## configuration
 See the [cadc-tomcat](https://github.com/opencadc/docker-base/tree/master/cadc-tomcat) image docs for expected deployment and general config requirements.

 The `vault` war file can be renamed at deployment time in order to support an alternate service name, including introducing additional path elements (see war-rename.conf).